AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

 ------------------------

  #.
 Call the instructor and/or TA to check the system configuration.
  #.
-The instructor or TA will add 1 mg CoCl2� 6H2O (note this only needs to be added once because it is the catalyst).
-A stock solution of CoCl2� 6H2O (100 mg/mL -- thus add 10 ?L) has been prepared to facilitate measurement of small cobalt doses.
+The instructor or TA will add 0.1 mg :math:`CoCl_2 \cdot 6H_2O` (note this only needs to be added once because it is the catalyst).
+A stock solution of :math:`CoCl_2 \cdot 6H_2O` (1 mg/mL -- thus add 100 :math:`\mu L`) has been prepared to facilitate measurement of small cobalt doses.
 (Use gloves when handling cobalt!)
  #.
 Prepare to record the dissolved oxygen concentration using ProCoDA software.
-Use 5-second data intervals and log the data to S:{\textbackslash}Courses{\textbackslash}4530{\textbackslash}Group \#{\textbackslash}gastran\_flowrate{\textbackslash} for later analysis.
+Use 5-second data intervals and log the data to ``S:\Courses\4530\Group #\gastran\x`` where x is the flow rate in :math:`\mu M/s` for later analysis.
 Include the actual flow rate in the file name.
  #.
 Set the airflow rate to the desired flow rate.
 Each group will investigate six flowrates.
 The instructor will assign the flowrates on the day of the lab exercise.
  #.
 Set the **operator selected state** to aerate.
  #.
 Set the needle valve so the pressure in the accumulator is approximately 75\% of the source pressure.
  #.
 Wait until the accumulator pressure reaches steady state.
  #.
 Turn the air off by changing the operator selected state to OFF.
  #.
 Add enough sodium sulfite to deoxygenate the solution.
 A stock solution of sodium sulfite (100 mg/mL) has been prepared to facilitate measurement of small sulfite doses.
 Calculate this dose based on the measured dissolved oxygen concentration.
 (4 L of water at :math:`C_{oxygen}\; mg \; O_2/L = 4\; C_{oxygen}\; mg\; O_2`, therefore add :math:`4 (7.875) C_{oxygen}` mg sodium sulfite or :math:`4(7.875)(C_{oxygen})/100 mL` of stock solution.)
  #.
-Turn the air on by changing the \textbf{\textit{operator selected state}} to Aerate.
+Turn the air on by changing the **operator selected state** to Aerate.
  #.
 Monitor the dissolved oxygen concentration until it reaches 50\% of saturation value or 10 minutes (whichever is shorter).
  #.
 Repeat steps 3-11 to collect data from at least two additional flow rates.
  #.
 Consolidate the files into one spreadsheet file with a separate sheet for each flow rate.